GINA FRANCO is a writer and a teacher.

 RELI[E]ABLE SIGNS is her journal of photographs.
 It reflects her travels between Arizona, New Mexico, Colorado, and Texas, where her family lives, and western Illinois, where she and her husband live and work most of the year.

-She is the author of The Keepsake Storm, poems that interrogate the surrealism of memory and narrative, especially in light of place, faith, and identity.
+She is the winner of the 2019 CantoMundo Poetry Prize for her book, The Accidental, forthcoming with University of Arkansas Press in Fall of 2019.
+She's also the author of The Keepsake Storm (University of Arizona Press), poems that interrogate the surrealism of memory and narrative, especially in light of place, faith, and identity.

-She earned degrees from Smith College and Cornell University, and she was awarded residencies and fellowships with Casa Libre en la Solana, the Santa Fe Writers’ Conference, the Bread Loaf Writers’ Conference, and the PINTURA:PALABRA Residency in Washington, DC (sponsored by Letras Latinas: Institute for Latino Studies at the University of Notre Dame).
+She earned degrees from Smith College and Cornell University, and she has been awarded writing residencies and fellowships with Casa Libre en la Solana, the Santa Fe Writers’ Conference, the Bread Loaf Writers’ Conference, and the PINTURA:PALABRA Residency in Washington, DC (sponsored by Letras Latinas: Institute for Latino Studies at the University of Notre Dame).

 She teaches poetry writing, 18th & 19th century British literature, Gothic literature, poetry translation, Latinx writing, religion and literature, animal studies, and literary theory at Knox College, where she was awarded the Philip Green Wright-Lombard Prize for distinguished teaching.

 You can sometimes find her on Facebook.